openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/CA1StratumLacunosumMoleculare
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'CA1 stratum lacunosum moleculare' is a layer of CA1 field.
-It is part of the hippocampus stratum lacunosum moleculare.
+   :definition: Is a layer of CA1 field.
+Is part of the hippocampus stratum lacunosum moleculare. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014557) ('is_a' and 'relationship')]
-   :description: Part of stratum lacunosum-moleculare lying in area CA1, superficial to CA1 stratum radiatum and bounded by the pial surface, continuous with stratum lacunosum-moleculare of CA2 and the subiculum stratum moleculare.
+   :description: Part of stratum lacunosum-moleculare lying in area CA1, superficial to CA1 stratum radiatum and bounded by the pial surface, continuous with stratum lacunosum-moleculare of CA2 and the subiculum stratum moleculare. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014557)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101523
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0014557#ca1-stratum-lacunosum-moleculare-1
    :name: CA1 stratum lacunosum moleculare